The Designer Bot Registry contains a collection of bot resources you can use in your applications.

 Click Add Bot Definition and enter a Name for the bot resource (check valid naming characters for a list of approved characters you can use when naming a bot resource).

-For the Type, select your bot service provider and click Submit.
+For the Type, select your bot service provider from the list of supported bot services and click Submit.

 Add your bot details to the registration page.
 Each bot type has certain fields that are unique to that bot provider.
 The following sections contain more information about adding that particular bot type: